h4ck3rk3y/h4ck3rk3y.github.io/_posts/2022-02-01-i-am-getting-fat-again.md

 There was a time I'd be religious about 1500 calories a day and exercise.
 I was losing weight.
 Calorie counting & exercise does work.
 Intermittent fasting does work.
 I am bringing back religiousness around Calorie Counting and limiting myself to under 1500 calories for at least 6 days a week.
 I will also be religious about not having sugary drinks like milkshakes & coca cola.

+I'll be religious about logging my weight daily as well assuming I have access to a weighing machine.

 Today I ended up having around 1200 calories spread over a couple of tacos, dumplings and an Apple pie.
 I should have resisted the Apple pie but it was for free at the office, no more of that!